jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/Resources/ModuleZoomRoom.md

 1. Log in to Zoom using your App Academy credentials.
 2. In your Browser, Navigate to the [Progress Tracker Site][progress-tracker-site].
 3. In the upper left corner you can choose from any of the current online cohorts.
-The cohort choice will be based on Starting Month. <span style="color:red;">(**NOTE: Where do they cross-reference the Module number to the starting Month?**)</span>
+The cohort choice will be based on Starting Month. (**NOTE: Where do they cross-reference the Module number to the starting Month?**)

    ![cohort choice][progress-tracker-1]